teaonrocks/HIMA-minter/README.md

-# This is a minter for the cardano blockchain.

-## built with Python and [Koios](https://api.koios.rest/)
+# This is a minter for the cardano blockchain, built with Python and [Koios](https://api.koios.rest/).

----

-### This minter work as a shell script that works with the cardano-cli to handle transactions
+This minter work as a shell script that works with the cardano-cli to handle transactions

----

 ## Working directory